lrspeiser/DensityDependentMetricModel/README.md

 # A Density-Dependent Metric Modification as an Alternative to Dark Matter for Explaining Milky Way Kinematics

 **Abstract:** The flat rotation curves of galaxies present a persistent challenge to standard Newtonian dynamics when only luminous baryonic matter is considered, conventionally addressed by invoking non-baryonic dark matter halos.
 Here, we explore an alternative phenomenological framework: a Density-Dependent Metric Model.
 We hypothesize that the effective gravitational interaction within a galaxy is modulated by the local baryonic matter density, ρ(R).
 This modulation, parameterized by a function ξ(ρ), leads to a modification of the observed circular velocity v²ₒᵦₛ(R) = ξ(ρ(R)) · v²ₙ(R; Mᵦₐᵣᵧₒₙᵢ𝒸), where vₙ is the Newtonian velocity derived from the fitted baryonic mass.
-Using dynamic nested sampling with up to 10⁷ likelihood evaluations, we fit this model to ~80,000 stars from Gaia DR3.
-Our analysis reveals multiple viable parameter modes with a fundamental degeneracy between critical density and total mass.
-The single disk model yields Mᵤᵢₛₖ = 1.27×10¹¹ M☉ with ρ𝒸 = 1.64×10⁹ M☉ kpc⁻³, while a complete four-component model (thin disk, thick disk, bulge, gas) achieves Mₜₒₜₐₗ = 1.44×10¹¹ M☉ with ρ𝒸 = 1.66×10⁹ M☉ kpc⁻³.
-Extended sampling reveals a continuum of solutions preserving an invariant effective mass Mₑ𝒻𝒻 = Mᵦₐᵣᵧₒₙ × ⟨ξ⟩ ≈ 1.26×10¹¹ M☉.
-All models achieve RMS residuals of 28-40 km/s across galactocentric radii 0.1-22 kpc, demonstrating that density-dependent gravitational modifications can successfully reproduce Milky Way kinematics without invoking dark matter.
+Using dynamic nested sampling to ~850,000 likelihood evaluations, we fit this model to ~80,000 stars from Gaia DR3.
+Our analysis reveals strong bimodal distributions in all parameters, confirming a fundamental degeneracy between critical density and total mass.
+The complete four-component model (thin disk, thick disk, bulge, gas) yields Mₜₒₜₐₗ = 1.51×10¹¹ M☉ with ρ𝒸 = 1.32×10⁹ M☉ kpc⁻³ and n = 1.97, achieving excellent fit quality (v_model(R☉) = 224.5 km/s).
+Despite the parameter bimodality, the model maintains an invariant effective mass Mₑ𝒻𝒻 = Mᵦₐᵣᵧₒₙ × ⟨ξ⟩ across all modes.
+All models achieve convergence with dlogz < 0.005, demonstrating that density-dependent gravitational modifications can successfully reproduce Milky Way kinematics without invoking dark matter.

 ---